The Minc Law Guide to New Jersey Defamation Law

 Work with the Defamation Lawyers of Minc Law Today!

 If you’re a resident of New Jersey, or any other U.S. state, and have been the victim of libelous or malicious online attacks, contact the internet defamation attorneys of Minc Law now!

-At Minc Law, we’ve litigated in over 19 states and 3 countries, have secured the swift and effective removal of over 25,000 pieces of defamatory and false online content, and boast a nearly 100% removal rate.
-And, we charge a flat, reasonable fee.
+At Minc Law, we’ve litigated in over 26 states and 5 countries, have secured the swift and effective removal of over 50,000 pieces of defamatory and false online content, and boast a nearly 100% removal rate.

 Here’s what you can expect when working with the nationally recognized defamation attorneys of Minc Law: